Skip to main content

 The Air District regulates open burning through a combination of the California Health & Safety Code, Section 41800 et seq, Title 17 of the California Code of Regulations, Regulation III of the Northern Sierra Air Quality Management District and various local ordinances.

-Visit our Alternatives to Open Burning page for more clean air options to open burning.
+The District encourages people to find alternatives to open burning for vegetation disposal.
+Visit our Alternatives to Open Burning page for some clean air alternatives to open burning.

 Residential Burning